 Tankless Water Heater Reviews

-This is an outdoor-use only water heater, but it does feature next-gen burner technologies so you still receive a highly efficient appliance.
+This is an outdoor-use only model, but it does feature next-gen burner technologies so you still receive a highly efficient appliance.
 If all you need is a 35-degree shift in water temperature, then you can expect a GPM of 6.8.
 A 45-degree temperature increase results in a GPM rating reduction to 5.3.
 In colder climates that need 60+ degrees Fahrenheit of adjustment, the flow-rate can be sub-4.0.
 It has certain challenges that need to be met, but if your household can do so, then this is a solid buy.

 The installation of this unit is a bit frustrating.
-Many homes will likely need to upgrade their natural gas piping to ¾-inch to accommodate this hot water heater.
+Many homes will likely need to upgrade their natural gas piping to ¾-inch to accommodate this model.
 Once installed, achieving a 72F rise in temperature is a simple process without compromising the total GPM which can be achieved.
 Even with cold source water, it is possible to maintain a 5-6 GPM while heating water up to 120F – though this may be considered a commercial usage of the product for warranty purposes.
 We found this unit to be sturdy, well-made, and extremely dependable.
 It will work with PVC for exhaust venting.

-EcoSmart offers self-modulating technologies within their tankless water heaters, allowing the unit to adjust temperature ratings based on the source input that is being received.
+EcoSmart offers self-modulating technologies within their heaters, allowing the unit to adjust temperature ratings based on the source input that is being received.
 This model is so strong that it can provide a 3.5 GPM flow rate at 105F even when the incoming water is just 37F.
-You have the ability to set your temperature controls with this water heater as well, in 1-degree increments, so you will receive the right water temperature whenever it is needed.
+You have the ability to set your temperature controls with this model as well, in 1-degree increments, so you will receive the right water temperature whenever it is needed.
 This could be the answer you need.
 It has earned our strongest recommendation.

 Many hot water heaters that are tankless and electric tend to operate on lower PSI levels.
 It’s not that unusual to see a rating between 80-120 PSI for models that are promoted as a whole-home option.
 The StiebelEltronTempra 24 offers users a working pressure of 150 PSI that remains very consistent.
 It does require a 2×50 minimum circuit breaker to be properly installed, pulling 208/240 volts.
 When properly installed, it can achieve a maximum temperature increase of 92F degrees when measured from a single faucet or fixture.

-This hot water heater provides just enough support for continuous, but low-flow, hot water for various needs.
+This model provides just enough support for continuous, but low-flow, hot water for various needs.
 You get an 11-inch water column that can be manually-controlled from a temperature standpoint for a 30F-35F temperature rise thanks to the maximum 37,500 BTU of support it receives.
 There is an automatic timer that will shut the unit off after 20 minutes to avoid using too much fuel and it can be wall-mounted in a home if desired quite easily.
 It weighs just 14 pounds.
 If you need a portable solution, this is an option that is worth considering.

 For the average home, we see the GPM rating being more accurate in the 4-5 range.
 That’s still good enough for the needs of most families, especially if low-flow showerheads have been installed in the home.
 You won’t be able to run the dishwasher, the washing machine, and take a shower at the same time, but with some schedule management, it does get the job done.
 This means the square footage of the home matters less than personal usage of hot water.
 We found that this Takagi model works well for families of 4-5 people, perhaps 6 if a schedule has been highly organized.

-Outside of its ability to self-modulate, we really appreciated how this electric tankless water heater puts control into the hands of the user.
+Outside of its ability to self-modulate, we really appreciated how this electric model puts control into the hands of the user.
 It offers a panel which gives users access to digital temperature controls.
 Instead of spinning a dial and hoping for the best, you have 1-degree precision over the temperature of your water at the faucet or fixture.
 It has also been designed with stainless steel and copper components, which promotes a greater efficiency for the unit during periods of long-term use.
 We found it to be a compact, efficient, and durable system thanks to these design benefits.

 The best tankless water heater reviews will help you create an endless supply of hot water for your home.
 Once you get the source water temperature down and know what temperature of hot water you prefer, you’ll be able to find a water heater that can give you blissful showers and much more thanks to its consistent flow rates.